 For a precise price quotation for you and/or your family click the “Inquire Now” button below.

 If terms and conditions meet your expectations and you are ready to initiate the procedure, please contact us for quotation and invoice.
 The professional and legal fees associated with your participation in the economic citizenship program are to be paid upfront.
 Upon receipt of your payment, the resident agent in Dominica will start the preparation of your application, assist you with gathering personal documents and lead you through the whole process.

-As soon as you are ready with the background documents, the agent contacts the international detective agency approved by the government.
-The agency will issue the invoice for due diligence check, which is subject to payment before the agency commences investigation.
+As soon as you are ready with the background documents, the agent submits your application and the government commences the due diligence procedure.

-At about the same time, you will be invited to travel to Dominica for a personal interview with the government-appointed committee.
-In case you have chosen the Family option, only the main applicant (the head of the family) is required to pass the interview.
-It is also possible to arrange an interview outside Dominica, for example, in your country of residence, for an extra fee.
+At this step, the Government may invite you for a personal interview.
+If this is the case, only the main applicant (the head of the family) is required to pass the interview.
+It is also possible to arrange an interview outside Dominica, for an extra fee.

-After the interview, you are normally to wait for two to four (2-4) weeks for the authorities to finalize the paperwork on your file before you are granted citizenship and your certificates of naturalization and passports are issued and forwarded to you.
+After the due diligence is done, you are normally to wait for four to eight (4-8) weeks for the authorities to finalize the paperwork on your file before you are granted citizenship and your certificates of naturalization and passports are issued and forwarded to you.

-The law provides for the process time of two (2) months.
+The law provides for the process time of six (6) months.
 In practice, it varies from case to case.
 Currently, the effective time frame for applications is running at three (3) months.
 You should note that a significant part of the time needed is for your background check and depends on your particular circumstances.

 How to Apply for Dominica Citizenship

 To initiate the process or get more information on the program, click the button below.